 Jacob Lawrence is one of the most prolific American artists of the twentieth century.
 As a painter, storyteller, and educator, he was among the first African American artists to be represented by a New York gallery, have his work featured in prominent art museums, and consistently receive recognition.
 His work is in the permanent collections of art institutions such as the Metropolitan Museum of Art, the Whitney Museum of American Art, and the Museum of Modern Art.
-Lawrence is known for his epic series that celebrate and chronicle the lives of everyday people to game changing historical figures and pivotal events in the history of the African diaspora.
-The extensive series of visual narratives include the Harriet Tubman series (1938 – 1940), The Migration of the Negro (1940 – 1941), The Builders (1947), The Life of Toussaint L’Ouverture (1986 – 1997), among others.
+Lawrence is known for his epic series that celebrate and chronicle the lives of everyday people alongside those of historical figures and pivotal events in the history of the African Diaspora.
+These extensive series of visual narratives include the Harriet Tubman series (1938 – 1940), The Migration of the Negro (1940 – 1941), The Builders (1947), and The Life of Toussaint L’Ouverture (1986 – 1997), among others.
 He is acclaimed for an unparalleled modernist painting style, depicting his figures in geometric shapes and dynamic poses that he rendered in bold, contrasting primary colors.

-Sparked by media images from civil rights events in the South, Lawrence created works that explicitly commented on racial injustice.
-In Praying Ministers, (1962), Lawrence captures a poignant moment in the civil rights movement.
-A group of interracial and interfaith clergy members gather in prayer flanked by two police officers dressed in riot gear.
+Sparked by media images from Civil Rights events in the South, Lawrence created works that explicitly commented on racial injustice.
+In Praying Ministers (1962), Lawrence captures a poignant moment in the Civil Rights movement.
+A group of interracial and interfaith clergy members gather in prayer while flanked by two police officers dressed in riot gear.
 Lawrence emphasizes their somber resignation and despair by rendering the ministers’ kneeling bodies in dramatic contrasts of light and dark murky colors, with bowed heads and exaggerated, clasped hands.
 An assembly of protestors in the background sets and amplifies the tone for the urgency of the moment.